-^{3.} This is because the greater the trading volume, the lower the transaction costs of exchanging currencies.
+3 This is because the greater the trading volume, the lower the transaction costs of exchanging currencies.

-^{4.} Chrystal (1977) used the U.S. dollar, British sterling, French franc, and German mark to provide empirical support to the criteria for selecting a vehicle currency identified by Swoboda (1968).
+4 Chrystal (1977) used the US dollar, British sterling, French franc and German mark to provide empirical support to the criteria for selecting a vehicle currency identified by Swoboda (1968).

-^{5.} To support this, Krugman (1980) provides the example of Great Britain, which although it declined in economic importance following World War I, was able to maintain the pound sterling's status as the vehicle currency together with the U.S. dollar until World War II.
+5 To support this, Krugman (1980) provides the example of Great Britain, which although it declined in economic importance due to World War I, was able to maintain the pound sterling's status as the vehicle currency together with the US dollar until World War II.